rsyslog/rsyslog/source/configuration/modules/imptcp.rst

    instructs imptcp to emit a message if the remote peer closes a connection.

+.. function:: processOnPoller on/off

+   *Defaults to on*

+   Instructs imptcp to process messages on poller thread opportunistically.
+   This leads to lower resource footprint(as poller thread doubles up as message-processing thread too).
+"On" works best when imptcp is handling low ingestion rates.

+   At high throughput though, it causes polling delay(as poller spends time processing messages, which keeps connections in read-ready state longer than they need to be, filling socket-buffer, hence eventually applying backpressure).

+   It defaults to allowing messages to be processed on poller (for backward compatibility).

 .. function:: KeepAlive on/off

    *Defaults to off*